Modernization: Upgrading a BMS to a SIL3 PLC system

 - Local Human Machine Interface (HMI) Programming

-The InnoTech team leveraged the client’s standard BMS design and our experience with SIL3 rated PLC systems to complete the project.
+The InnoTech team leveraged the BMS vendor’s standard BMS design and our experience with SIL-rated PLC systems to complete the project.

 Analysis and Comparison

-The InnoTech team thoroughly analyzed the client’s initial design against one of their pre-existing Typicals.
-During the process, discrepancies in I/O points were identified, which prompted in-depth discussions to ensure that all necessary I/O were included, and all the unnecessary I/O were removed.
+The InnoTech team analyzed the BMS vendor’s initial design against one of their pre-existing typicals[1].
+Discrepancies in I/O points were identified, prompting in-depth discussions to ensure that all the necessary I/O were included, and all the unnecessary I/O were removed.

 Panel Design Revision

-The existing Typical designs did not account for SIS hardware, so the panel design was rearranged in order to incorporate this.
-Revisions were reviewed by the client to finalize the design.
+The existing typical designs did not account for SIS hardware, so the panel design was rearranged in order to incorporate this.
+Revisions were reviewed and approved by the client to finalize the design.

 Effective Communication

-Continuous communication with the client’s project team significantly facilitated quick decision-making and periodic reviews, ensuring that the client remained up-to-speed for the Site Acceptance Test (SAT) and commissioning.
-Furthermore, collaborating closely with the customer allowed both organizations to capitalize on their combined expertise, which, in turn, helped streamline the engineering process.
-Ultimately, this collaboration was a significant factor to the success of this project.
+Continuous communication with the client’s project team facilitated quick decision-making and periodic reviews, keeping the client up-to-speed for the Site Acceptance Test (SAT) and commissioning.
+Collaborating closely with the customer to capitalize on the expertise of both organizations helped to streamline the engineering process.
+A significant factor in the success of this project.

 HMI Programming

-The team programmed the Human-Machine Interface (HMI) using RedLion, creating the display and connections to ModBus units from scratch.
-Throughout the process, they ensured that it met client requirements by conducting collaborative reviews, which further refined the system to align with the client’s needs.
+The team programmed the Human-Machine Interface (HMI) using RedLion, creating the display and connections to ModBus units from scratch, ensuring that it met the end user’s requirements through collaborative reviews.

 Procurement

-The InnoTech team quickly mobilized to finalize the hardware requirements and placed the order for the safety system.
-Fortunately, thanks to the PLC vendor, the hardware was delivered in just 6 weeks, providing enough time to fabricate the PLC cabinet and complete the FAT.
-As a result, the team was able to maintain the project schedule and stay on track for successful delivery.
+The InnoTech team quickly mobilized to get the hardware requirements finalized and placed the order for the safety system.
+Thanks to the PLC vendor, the hardware was delivered in just 6 weeks.
+Enough time to fabricate the PLC cabinet and complete the FAT, while maintaining the project schedule.

 Timeline

-Implementing a SIL3 system was decided late into the design process, which created a great deal of engineering rework.
-Consequently, InnoTech and the vendor had only 3.5 months to complete the project for the planned shutdown in September.
+Implementing a SIL3 system was decided late into the design process, creating a great deal of engineering rework and giving InnoTech and our client only 3.5 months to complete the project for the planned shutdown in September.

-The mechanical and process work by the client was being executed in parallel to the engineering design.
-As a result, this led to a significant amount of rework, including obtaining stamped inputs and filling in the gaps necessary to complete the design.
+The mechanical and process work by the BMS vendor was being executed in parallel to the engineering design.
+This created a lot of rework in getting stamped inputs and filling in the gaps to complete the design.

 Custom design needs

-There was misalignment with the provided Typical and the proposed design, which required much customization for it to work with the end customer’s facility.
+There was misalignment in the provided typical and the proposed design, which required much customization for it to work with the end customer’s facility.

 The solution was successfully delivered in time for commissioning.
-The client’s BMS is now up to the required safety standard and the vendor now possesses a comprehensive Typical for implementing a BMS with an SIS system that includes:
+The client’s BMS is now up to the required safety standard, and the BMS vendor now possesses a comprehensive typical for implementing a BMS with an SIS system that includes:

 - Panel layout